tuckws/Lab_Active_Directory/README.md

 - PowerShell.
 #### Steps
 ##### Initial Concept
-We are creating a AD environment for the Acme Corporation.
+We are creating an AD environment for the Acme Corporation.
 The environment will have approximately 1000 users.
 See the following network diagram for the plan:

 ![](https://github.com/tuckws/Lab_Active_Directory/blob/main/images/AD_Network_Diagram_v1.jpg?raw=true)
 ##### VMWare Setup